 Slip the two raw edges of the next duct into the S-cleats that were installed on the adjoining duct.
 If necessary, use a flat-head screwdriver to slightly open the S-cleat to provide easier installation.
 Continue pressing the two ducts together until the gap between the ducts is minimized.

 Slip the drives onto the two remaining sides of the duct work, one at a time.
 Make sure that the drives are at least 2 inches longer than the side of the duct being attached.
 Leave 1 inch of drive hanging over each corner of the duct seam.
-Hammer the extra 1 inch of drive material over each corner of the duct seam to lock the drive in place and provide a greater airtight connection.
+Use a hammer to pound the extra 1 inch of drive material over each corner of the duct seam to lock the drive in place and provide a greater airtight connection.

 Tape the seam between the two ducts.
-Smooth the tape to ensure an airtight connection.
+Smooth the tape to ensure an airtight connection, which helps improve energy efficiency of your HVAC system.

 Elizabeth Sobiski has been writing professionally since 2005.
 She provides businesses such as Burdick and Lee Galleries, Clearwater Fishing Charters and Read Finder with custom content to keep their digital and print media fresh, informative and directed to their target audience.
 Sobiski holds a Bachelor of Arts in English from Roosevelt University in Chicago.